-The installation of the 14th cluster of the Baikal-GVD neutrino telescope is underway on Lake Baikal, according to the Governor of the Irkutsk Region, Igor Kobzev.
-The work is being carried out as part of the annual expedition aimed at developing one of the three operating neutrino telescopes in the world.
+The 14th cluster of the Baikal-GVD neutrino telescope is being installed on Lake Baikal, according to the Governor of the Irkutsk Region, Igor Kobzev.
+The work is being carried out as part of an annual expedition aimed at developing one of the three operating neutrino telescopes in the world.

 Currently, the underwater structure of Baikal-GVD includes 13 clusters and 4100 optical modules.
-In the current expedition, specialists from the V. P. Dzhelepov Laboratory of Nuclear Problems are not only building a new cluster but also modernizing existing ones.
-For this purpose, about 660 optical modules were assembled.
+In the current expedition, specialists from the Dzhelepov Laboratory of Nuclear Problems are not only building a new cluster, but also modernizing existing ones.
+About 660 optical modules were assembled for this purpose.

 Neutrinos, studied with the help of the telescope, can reveal the secrets of the origin and evolution of the Universe.